Russian opera 'Boris Godunov' to open next La Scala season

 Associated Press

-MILAN (AP) — In a move that aims to separate politics from culture, Milan’s famed Teatro alla Scala on Monday announced the celebration of next season’s gala premiere with the Russian opera “Boris Godunov.”
+MILAN (AP) — Milan’s famed La Scala opera house on Monday announced the celebration of next season’s gala premiere with the Russian opera “Boris Godunov,″ a move it hopes will underline the separation of culture from politics.

-La Scala’s 2022-23 calendar, set long before Russia’s invasion of Ukraine, also marks the Milan opera house’s premiere of another Russian opera, Antonín Dvořák’s “Rusalka,” and includes a host of Russian stars singing roles in the Russian composition as well as other titles.
+La Scala’s 2022-23 calendar, set long before Russia’s invasion of Ukraine, also features a host of Russian stars singing roles in “Boris Godunov” as well as other titles, including soprano Anna Netrebko in “Macbeth.”

+He referred to the Dec.
+7 feast day for Milan’s patron saint, when La Scala holds its gala season opener each year, one of the most anticipated events of the European cultural calendar.

-General Manager Dominique Meyer underlined that choices were made two to three years ago, in keeping with opera world’s practice of drafting calendars and booking stars years in advance.
+La Scala general manager Dominique Meyer emphasized that the choices were made two to three years ago, in keeping with the opera world’s practice of drafting calendars and booking stars years in advance.

-The move comes months after La Scala became one of the first opera houses to exclude Russian conductor Valery Gergiev after he failed to respond to their appeal to denounce the war.
+The announcement of the rare Russian premiere comes months after La Scala became one of the first opera houses to exclude Russian conductor Valery Gergiev after he failed to respond to their appeal to denounce Russia’s invasion of Ukraine.

 Opera house management was quick to separate Gergiev from other Russian artists who will be performing in Milan, noting his position as the general director and artistic director of the Mariinsky Theater in St. Petersburg puts him close to Russian President Vladimir Putin.